Time management

 Avoid yak shaving.

-Here, watch Humanetech wring their hands about how the modern internet is parasite upon attention spans.
+Here, watch Humanetech wring their hands about how the modern internet is a parasite upon attention spans.
 They are part of a recent performative pivot by tech to go from claiming “wheee we know how to addict people to your product 🤑” to “oops maybe attempting to addict people to tech is not great please don’t make money the way that we did 🥺”.
 Too late!
 The internet is a battlefield and an addiction machine and a recruitment zone for radicalisation, and a place we all spend time triggering each other.
 If you are not here to participate in someone else’s ideological dispute, you might want to protect your precious attention resources by installing software to restrict the supply of internet rage.

 Humanetech have some simple suggestions which have been useful for me personally, but fall short of systemic fixes, like getting society as a whole out of the social media doomsday machine and solving the coordination problems entailed by that.
 (FWIW I would happily automate my entire social media identity because it doesn’t bring me any joy.)